WyattSP/Wyatt-Petryshen/research.md

   </p>
 </body>

->A close up image of the functional surface from a conodont P1 element.
-The functional surface would have been the portion of the element in physical contact with food material while it was feeding.
-The presence of the little bumps on its surface may have added it in food processing.
+>A close up image of a denticle located on the carina of a conodont P1 element.
+Each denticle would have been the functional surface of the element, used in processing food material while the animal feed.

 ## Fossil Plaque
 ---